Snapper with Vegetable Medley

 - 1/2 pound fresh snow peas

 - 4 red snapper fillets (5 ounces each)

 - In a small saucepan, combine the first six ingredients.
 Bring to a boil.
 Reduce heat; cover and simmer for 40-45 minutes or until rice is tender.

 - Meanwhile, in a large nonstick skillet coated with cooking spray, cook onion and garlic in oil over medium-high heat for 2 minutes.
 Add snow peas; cook for 2 minutes.
 Add carrots; cook 2 minutes longer or until vegetables are tender.
 Stir in vinegar.
 Remove and keep warm.

-Originally published as Snapper with Vegetable Medley in Light & Tasty October 2005, p23
+Originally published as Redfish with Stir-Fried Vegetables and Brown Rice in Light & Tasty October/November 2005